Fermain/swapp-node-api/README.md

 Validating schema on a multipart form request is a pain in the neck.

-It seems easier to just made separate endpoints for files, than put them on the same request with text fields
+It seems easier to just make separate endpoints for files, than put them on the same request with text fields